PackagePages/LaravelPackage.com/docs/02-development-environment.md

 ## Orchestra Testbench
 We now have a `composer.json` file and an empty src/ directory.
 However, we don’t have access to any Laravel specific functionality as provided by the `Illuminate` components.

 To use these components in our package, we’ll require the [Orchestra Testbench](https://github.com/orchestral/testbench).
 Note that each version of the Laravel framework has a corresponding version of Orchestra Testbench.
 In this post, I’ll assume we’re developing a package for **Laravel 6.0** which is the latest version at the moment of writing this post.

 ```bash
 composer require --dev "orchestra/testbench=^4.0"
 ```

 Now that we've installed the Orchestra Testbench package, we'll find an `orchestra` folder in the `vendor` directory of our package.
-In that folder, you'll see there is a `laravel` folder containing the `Illuminate` helpers and a `testbench-core` folder and in that folder you'll see there is a a folder called `laravel` with a complete directory structure of a Laravel project.
+In that folder, you'll see there is a `laravel` folder containing the `Illuminate` helpers and a `testbench-core` folder and in that folder you'll see there is a folder called `laravel` with a complete directory structure of a Laravel project.
 This allows us to use the Laravel helpers that involve interaction with the project's directory structure (for example related to file manipulation).

 Before each test, a testing environment including a fully booted (test) application is created.
 If we use the Orchestra TestBench's basic `TestCase` for our tests, the methods as provided by the `CreatesApplication` trait in the `Orchestra\Testbench\Concerns` namespace will be responsible for creating this test application.
 If we look at one of these methods, `getBasePath()` we'll see it directly points to the `laravel` folder that comes with Orchestra Testbench.